-Fleur Benatar begins her second season as an assistant coach with the North Texas soccer program after serving as the director of operations in 2015.
+Fleur Benatar begins her third season as an assistant coach with the North Texas soccer program after serving as the director of operations in 2015.
 Benatar is a familiar face to the Mean Green.
 She is a former player (1996-97) and assistant coach (2000-01).

 Benatar has coaching experience throughout the Dallas-Fort Worth area at the club level, with the Olympic Development Program (ODP) and with US Soccer.

 As John Hedlund’s assistant, Benatar helped lead the 2001 North Texas team to the regular-season Sun Belt Conference Championship and a 13-5 record.

 Benatar left North Texas in 2001 to start up the women’s soccer program at TWU.
 In her 11 years as the head coach of the Pioneers, Benatar compiled an overall record of 63-119-23.